 Introducing the LG K10

 The K10 is something of a new approach for LG.
 Usually, each series in their lineup will have its own distinctive look and feature set.
 This time, with the K10, they’ve squeezed a mid-range smartphone into the same styling as their flagship G range.

 But, is that enough?
 Is a big screen all that’s needed nowadays to impress users?
 The fact is that no, it isn’t.
-We now demand a great deal from our smartphones, and spend a lot more time on things like social media than we do watching movies or streaming video.
+We now demand a great deal from our smartphones and spend a lot more time on things like social media than we do watching movies or streaming videos.
 This means that you can’t just throw a shiny surface on it and expect it to sell.
 The rest of the package needs to keep up.
 To see if the K10 manages that, we asked our team to take a look at what was going on underneath and report back.
-Below, you will see what they thought.
+So, you will see what they thought.

 The overall score given by our experts for the LG K10 is 4.5/5.
 This is as a result of the individual score for each category below:

 - Cameras (4.6/5)

 - Software (4.3/5)